rune-m/inf226-assignment2/README.md

 ### Improvments of Structure

 - First thing we saw was that the project was badly structured.
-Code that is badly structured are harder to maintain and is vulnerable to bugs which could negatively impact the safety of the application and its users.
+Code that is badly structured are harder to maintain and is vulnerable to bugs which could negatively impact the security of the application and its users.
 We therefore started with restructuring the application to make it easier to maintain and improve

 #### Main Components of New Structure